-This means that man is to take care of his wife while the woman is to stay at home and provide for her husband as ordered by God.
+This means that man is to take care of his wife while a woman is to stay home and provide for her husband as God orders.
 If a woman is ill and needs medical attention, she must be taken to the hospital by her husband, father, or brother.
 This is based on the Quran’s ruling in 4:34, which states that men are in charge of women and must provide for their wives.

-Never will I allow to be lost the work of [any] worker among you, whether male or female; you are of one another….”
+Never will I allow to be lost the work of [any] worker among you, male or female; you are of one another….”
 (3: 195.
 It al o said, “Whoever does righteousness, whether male or female, while he is a believer – We will surely cause him to live a good life, and We will surely give them their reward [in the Hereafter] according to the best of what they used to do.”
 (16: 97)

 Instead, women are equal to men in humanness and in the rights they are entitled to as people created by God.
 Men and women are similar in that they share the same amount of humanity and its qualities (physical, mental, spiritual, etc.

 The position of women in Islam is not one of weakness or deficiency.
 It is precisely the opposite.
 The Quran says that men and women are equal before God (5:23.
-This, however, does not mean that they are identical or have similar societal roles.
+However, this does not mean that they are identical or have similar societal roles.